sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 ## Part 3: Speed of water surge

-This is the simplest part; the speed of watetr surge will be directly proportional to the speed of rotation.
+This is the simplest part; the speed of water surge will be directly proportional to the speed of rotation.
 See `FULL-THESIS-BREAKDOWN/s1-to-s2/rotation-speed`.

 ## Best Examples of Location Oceanic Displacement Analysis